Robust-Multi-Task Gradient Boosting: Methodology

-Block 2 leverages the parameter $\theta_t$, which dynamically adjusts the influence of each task $t$ through a sigmoid-based weighting mechanism.
-Rather than explicitly labeling tasks as outliers or inliers, the model is encouraged to learn a soft partitioning, where the sigmoid activations of $\theta_t$ tend toward—but do not always reach—extreme values close to 0 or 1.
+Rather than explicitly labeling tasks as outliers or non-outliers, the model is \emph{encouraged to learn} a soft partitioning, where the sigmoid activations of $\theta_t$ tend towards—but do not always reach—extreme values close to 0 or 1.
 This soft activation enables flexible modulation of the contribution of each task to the outlier and non-outlier components.
-By doing so, the model can reduce the influence of anomalous tasks while emphasizing signals from more consistent ones.
-As training progresses, gradients of the loss function \(\mathcal{L}\) with respect to parameter vector $\boldsymbol{\theta}$ guide this modulation, allowing the optimization process to adaptively infer and separate outlier behavior in a data-driven manner,
+By doing so, the model can reduce the influence of anomalous outlier tasks, that may impair the \ac{MTL} process, while emphasizing signals from more consistent tasks.
+As training progresses, negative gradients of the loss function \(\mathcal{L}\) with respect to parameter vector $\boldsymbol{\theta}$ guide this modulation, allowing the optimization process to adaptively infer and separate outlier tasks in a data-driven manner.

+The update of $\boldsymbol{\theta}$ is done by taking a step of size $\eta$ (\emph{i.e.}, the learning rate) in the negative direction of the loss gradient with respect to $\boldsymbol{\theta}$.
+That is,

 where,